Skip to content

 • handle_form*() returns either {form_html} (initial render) or {success: bool, ...} (submission).

-• Asset delivery (asset_mode) and full-page wrappers are documented in docs/assets.md.
+• Asset delivery (asset_mode) and full-page wrappers are documented in assets.md.